 They continued to live at 508 Beacon during the 1899-1900 winter season, but traveled abroad thereafter.
 By 1904. they were living in an apartment at 330 Dartmouth, and by the 1909-1910 winter season were living at 272 Marlborough.

 By the 1899-1900 winter season, 508 Beacon was the home of Charles Chapin Wheelwright and his wife, Laura Snow (Tower) Wheelwright.
-He is shown as the owner of 508 Beacon on the 1908 and 1912 Bromley maps, and Laura Wheelwright is shown as the owner on the 1917 and 1928 maps.
 They also maintained a home in Cohasset, which previously had been their year-round residence.

 The Wheelwrights’ son, Josiah Wheelwright, lived with them.
 He was owner and manager of the Atlantic Electric Company, manufacturers of electric motors.
-He married in October of 1926 to Lois Nelson; after their marriage, they moved to an apartment at 512 Beacon.
+He married in October of 1926 to Lois Curtis Nelson of Chicago; after their marriage, they moved to an apartment at 512 Beacon.

-By 1909, Charles Wheelwright had acquired the vacant lot at 510 Beacon (Solomon Lincoln was the assessed owner in 1908 Bromley map, and Charles Wheelwright was the assessed owner from 1909).
-In late 1924, he sold the lot to Maryland Apartments, Inc., which also purchased the house at 512 Beacon, the home of Sarah Frances (Gray) Silsbee, the widow of George Saltonstall Silsbee, and the double vacant lot at 514-516 Beacon, owned by Mrs. Silsbee.
-The transactions were reported by the Boston Globe on December 31, 1924.
+On December 13, 1924, he sold the lot at 508 Beacon to Maryland Apartments, Inc., which also purchased the house at 512 Beacon and the double vacant lot at 514-516 Beacon.
 512 Beacon subsequently was razed and the Maryland Apartments at 512 Beacon were built on the combined lots.

 Although not mentioned on the permit application, it appears that the penthouse floor was added at this time, referred to on the plans as the “upper third floor.”

-The property subsequently changed hands and in January of 1995 was acquired by Anna N. P. Shine, trustee of the 508 Beacon Street Trust.
+The property subsequently changed hands and on January 4, 1995, was acquired by Anna N. P. Shine, trustee of the 508 Beacon Street Trust.
 In October of 1994. prior to acquiring the property, she filed for permission to convert the property from eight apartments into a dormitory for 32 students, with one apartment for the caretaker.
 The application was denied and her appeal was dismissed by the Board of Appeal on May 9, 1995.

 In January of 1999, she applied for (and subsequently received) permission to convert the property into three apartments, noting that this was the existing condition and no work was required.

-In July of 1999, Anna N. P. Shine transferred the property into her own name.
+On July 26, 1999, Anna N. P. Shine transferred the property into her own name.

 In December of 2004, she filled for permission to increase the number of apartments from three to nine.
 She subsequently modified the application to reduce the proposed number of units to six.
 The application was denied and her appeal was dismissed by the Board of Appeal on August 8, 2006.

-508 Beacon remained assessed as a three-family dwelling in 2014.
+508 Beacon continued to be assessed as a three-family dwelling in 2021.